 Abdulaziz Dapilin, Philippines - ''Top Ten'' score in licensure exam for teachers.
 Elementary teacher, Western Mindanao State University, Philippines.

-Arthur Lown, United States - Married, father of four, deceased.
+Arthur Lown, United States - Married, father of four.
 Ph.D., Special Education, Columbia University, New York.
 Director of services for blind children, Atlanta school system.
 Founder: Resources for the Blind Philippines and Resources for the Blind International.

 Aaron Richmond, United States - Self-employed online English teacher.